open-telemetry/opentelemetry-dotnet-instrumentation/docs/README.md

 ```

 If bytecode instrumentations (see [here](config.md#instrumentations)) are not needed,
-then you do not have to set the following environment variables:
+then the following environment variables are not required to be set:

 ```env
 COR_ENABLE_PROFILING